 Set DFHACK_BUILD_ARCH to either 32 or 64 to build a 32-bit or 64-bit version of DFHack (respectively).
-The default is currently 32, but this may change, so specifying it explicitly is a good idea.
+The default is currently 64, so you will need to specify this explicitly for 32-bit builds.
+Specifying it is a good idea in any case.